tsonny/akkaserverless-ecommerce-javascript/README.md

 ## Build, Deploy, and Test

-Currently, there are three services built to support this eCommerce example app:
+Currently, there are four services built to support this eCommerce example app:

+* [Cart](./cart): This is a shopping cart service
 * [Orders](./orders): This service keeps track of the order history of users
 * [Users](./users): This service keeps track of all users and has a collection of **orderIDs** to get order details from the orders service
 * [Warehouse](./warehouse): This service keeps track of all the inventory